About EdTechTalk

 Parents as Partners

 Monday 9:00 pm EST Supporting students in the 21st Century.
 Join us on the 1st and 3rd Monday of each month to share best practices in engaging parents and teachers in conversations about families and schools.
-Bring your expeiences and expertise in creating effective learning strategies and connecting parents.
-The hosts for the show are Lorna Costantini, Matt Montagne and Rhoda Cipparone.
+Bring your experiences and expertise in creating effective learning strategies and connecting parents.
+The hosts for the show are Lorna Costantini, Matt Montagne and Cindy Seibel.
 Lorna is an Educational Consultant in St. Catharines Ontario.
-Matt Montagne is the Academic Technology Coordinator, University School of Milwaukee, Milwaukee, Wisconsin.Rhoda Cipparone is a community representative for the Niagara Catholic Regional School Council and the owner operator of FauxReal design studio in Niagara Falls, Ontario.
+Matt Montagne is the Academic Technology Coordinator, in Paola Alto, Cindy Seibel is a graduate student and a full-time technology director in a K-12 school district.

 We sometimes webcast other shows that are part of various educational projects and events.
 EdTechTalk is part of the of the Worldbridges Webcasting Network.